 - Free tier.
 In this tier ASC is totally free and performs a continuous assessment, providing recommendations relating to the security of the Azure environment.

 - Standard tier.
 Compared to tier free adds enhanced threat detection, using behavioral analysis and machine learning to identify zero-day attacks and exploits.
 Through machine learning techniques and through the creation of whitelist is possible to control the execution of applications to reduce exposure to network attacks and malware.
-In addition, the standard level adds the ability to perform in an integrated manner a Vulnerability Assessment for virtual machines in Azure.
+Furthermore, the standard level adds the ability to perform in an integrated manner a Vulnerability Assessment for virtual machines in Azure.
 Azure Security Center Standard supports several resources including: VMs, Virtual machine scale sets, App Service, SQL servers, and Storage accounts.

 Advanced Threat Protection (ATP) for Azure Storage, it is one of several features in Azure Security Center Standard.